Multi Port Forwarder

 Port Forwarder

-IMPORTANT: When used on a Virtual Machine, accidental changes by a user to the rules may affect Remote Desktop (RDP) traffic and result in a user lock out.
+IMPORTANT: When used on a Virtual Machine, accidental rule changes may affect

 modification.